Biao-Zhao/MOM_ICs_OBCs/README.md

 ## Acknowledgements

 Workflow development and geostrophic-adjustment integration: **Dr Biao Zhao**.

-The IC and OBC preparation workflow adaptes the Python processing scripts developed by **Dr. Jing Chen**.
+The IC and OBC preparation workflow adapted the Python processing scripts developed by **Dr. Jing Chen**.